Reachability Oracles for Directed Transmission Graphs

 \section{Reachability Oracles for 2-dimensional Transmission Graphs}

 In the following sections we present three different geometric reachability oracles for transmission graphs in $\R^2$.
 By Theorem~\ref{thm:geometricreachability}, we can focus on the construction of standard reachability oracles since they can be extended easily to geometric ones.
-This has no effect on the space and query time bounds, expect for the oracle given in Section~\ref{sec:psisqrt3}.
-This oracle applies for $\Psi < \sqrt{3}$, it needs space $O(n \log n)$ and has query time $O(1)$.
-Thus, the transformation from standard reachability to geometric reachability increases the query time to $O(\log n)$.
+This has no effect on the space required and the time bound for a query, expect for the oracle given in Section~\ref{sec:psisqrt3}.
+This oracle applies for $\Psi < \sqrt{3}$, it needs $O(n \log n)$ space and has $O(1)$ query time.
+Thus, when we apply the transformation from an oracle that can answer standard reachability queries to an oracle that can answer geometric reachability queries, we increase the query time of this oracle to $O(\log n)$.